Spectral properties of generalized Paley graphs: Semiprimitive generalized Paley graphs

 \subsection{Semiprimitive GP-graphs are strongly regular}

 Let $\G$ be a regular graph that is neither complete nor empty.
 Then $\G$ is said to be \textit{strongly regular} with parameters $srg(v, r, e, d)$ if it is $r$-regular with $v$ vertices, every pair of adjacent vertices has $e$ common neighbours, and every pair of distinct non-adjacent vertices has $d$ common neighbours.
-If $\G$ is strongly regular with parameters $srg(v, r, e, d)$, then its complement $\bar \G$ is also strongly regular with parameters $srg(v, \bar r, \bar e, \bar d)$, where
+These parameters are tied by the relation